 - When removing the filter, be careful not to let any dirt fall into the engine intake pipe.
 The point of using a filter is to keep dirt from being drawn into the engine.

 - Inspect the filter for clogging from dirt and grass.
 If your air filter is clogged, the engine will not be able to pull in the air it requires and won’t be able to breathe.
 When the engine is unable to draw air through the air filtration system, it begins to draw air from the engine crankcase or another internal part of the engine.

 - Replace a clogged air filter or simply knock any loose dirt out of the air filter if it doesn’t appear to be in bad condition.
 Hold your air filter up to the light and make sure you can see light through every part of the filter.
 If the light is blocked by a dirty filter, you must replace your air filter.

 When air is being drawn from the internal components of the engine due to a lack of air through the air filter, it often pulls in oil from the crankcase.
 The engine burning off this oil can cause your lawn mower to smoke.

 You can find many common Craftsman air filters on Amazon.
 Make sure you have your engine information to make sure you are purchasing the correct filter for your lawn mower.

-Read about the how often you should check your air filters and how to clean in my guide on air filters.
+Read about how often you should check your air filters and how to clean them in my guide on air filters.